Qiskit/qiskit-metapackage/README.md

 $ pip install qiskit
 ```

-See [install](doc/install.rst) Qiskit for detailed instructions, how to use environments and
+See [install](doc/install.rst) Qiskit for detailed instructions, how to use virtual environments, and
-build the individual elements.
+build standalone individual qiskit elements.

 ## Qiskit Elements and Components